PhilPalmer/attentive-parapred/issues.md

 IndexError: invalid index of a 0-dim tensor.
 Use `tensor.item()` in Python or `tensor.item<T>()` in C++ to convert a 0-dim tensor to a number
 ```

-Fix: I am unsure of what the embeddings of the model represent and how to retrieve these weights so am unsure how to fix this error.
+Fix: I am unsure of what the embeddings of the model represent and how to retrieve these weights.

+Deleting the line giving the error seemed to fix this issue (see [ca5efca](https://github.com/PhilPalmer/attentive-parapred/commit/ca5efca60f20e0c0b59f8e0eb5f0683e7233915c)), however, I need to check if this is a valid solution

 </details>